-As the feeling of Christmas fades, we are left with the gifts given.
+As the feeling of Christmas builds, we will be left with the gifts given.
 It is an ideal time to reflect on what has, perhaps, become a chore, an expensive chore, rather than the intended loving exchange.
 I feel there is a way to give better, more purposefully, less wastefully.
 Assuming that giving your time, gratitude and attention is not enough, I have found some alternatives to consider, before that well intended gift ends up as clutter.

 In our consumer focused economy and society, it is easy to get caught up in the dollar value of a gift.
 With the shear volume of products out there, the price of goods have been eroded, meaning it is relatively cheap to buy stuff, but buying lots of stuff is still expensive.
 To economise, parents and friends collaboratively agree on a gift budget.
 This is the budget and I’ll see, what can I get.
 To be fair, I need to spend the same amount.